-The Policy is effective from semester to semester.
+The Policy is effective from August 16, 2018 to August 16, 2019.

 MEDICAL EXPENSE BENEFITS

 If the Insured Student incurs eligible expenses as the result of a covered injury, directly and independently of all other causes, the Company will pay the charges incurred for such expense within 52 weeks, beginning on the date of accident.
 Payment will be made for eligible expenses not to exceed \$10,000.
 The first such expense must be incurred within 60 days after the date of the accident.
 "Eligible Expense" means charges for the following necessary treatment and service, not to exceed the usual and customary charges in the area where provided, including: